The Best Replacement for Wheat Berries in Your Pantry

 The Ancient Choice: Spelt Berries

 Spelt is an ancient cousin of modern wheat.
 In the pantry hierarchy, Spelt Berries, Organic and wheat berries are practically siblings.
-If you have a grain mill at home, you likely already have spelt on hand for flour, but the whole berries are a culinary delight in their own right.

 How They Compare